One moment.

 Proof: 5.37x production gap between top-scored and bottom-scored deciles within the same role and location (n=10,765).

-Solution: The brain traces team-level production, ramp curves, and retention rates back to manager actions.
-The result is a coaching signal, not a leaderboard.
+Solution: The brain traces team-level production, ramp curves, and retention rates back to coachable patterns.
+The result is a private coaching signal, surfaced only to the manager and their HRBP.
+We never publish a ranking.

 Proof: Manager-level production traces revealed a 2.1x output variance attributable to management patterns, controlling for hire quality.